 Board members are elected at the Annual General Meeting for a period ending at the close of the next Annual General Meeting.
 The Articles of Association contains no restrictions pertaining to the eligibility of Board members.
 According to the Articles of Association, the number of Board members can be no less than three and no more than twelve members elected by shareholders.

 Kinnevik’s Board of Directors is responsible for the overall strategy of the Group and for organizing its administration in accordance with the Swedish Companies Act.
 The Board’s work and delegation procedures, instructions for the Chief Executive Officer, and reporting instructions are updated and approved at least annually following the Annual General Meeting.

-The evaluation of the Board’s work during 2018 was conducted internally by the Chairman of the Board by way of a questionnaire, covering areas such as the Board’s performance against its key duties, the Board’s composition and processes, as well as the performance of individual Board members.
-The results of the evaluation were presented to the Nomination Committee by the Chairman of the Board, and were also reported in full to the Nomination Committee in writing.
+The evaluation of the Board’s work during 2022 was conducted by an external consultant by way of a questionnaire and individual interviews with the Board members and the CEO, covering areas such as the Board’s performance against its key duties, the Board’s composition and process, information and reporting, culture, strategy as well as the performance of individual Board members.
+The results of the evaluation were presented by the external consultant to the Board and to the Nomination Committee.